mapbox/mapbox-plugins-android/CONTRIBUTING.md

 1. Create a new branch that will contain the new translations.
 1. _(First time only.)_ Download the [`tx` command line tool](https://docs.transifex.com/client/installing-the-client) and [configure your .transifexrc](https://docs.transifex.com/client/client-configuration).
 1. Run `tx pull -a` to fetch translations from Transifex.
-You can restrict the operation to only pull in the new language using `tx pull -l xyz`, where _xyz_ is the language code.
+You can restrict the operation to just the new language using `tx pull -l xyz`, where _xyz_ is the language code.
 1. Commit any new files that were added and open a pull request with your changes.

 # Code of conduct